 - Did you receive negative feedback?

 Whatever the reason, choose one thing to improve and run it again so you can collect more data.
 We recommend you run things, at a minimum, for six months or six times to ensure you have a clear understanding of what’s going right and what's not.
-Indeed.com has a great in-depth article about how to measure the success of a marketing campaign.
+Forbes has a great in-depth article about how to measure the success of your marketing campaigns.

 Another positive about running campaigns and events multiple times is that you become known for something.
 This builds authority faster than splitting your focus into multiple areas.
 We’re known for hosting The Marketing Methodology Workshop, and you’re cordially invited to experience this wildly successful and powerful event.